RisingAcademies/turnpy/readme.md

 * Sending a text message
 * Saving a media file
 * Sending a media message
-* Determining if another process has a claim on a number (if a number is claimed you will not be able to sent text messages to it from the API).
+* Managing claims on a number
+* More to come soon!

+## Involvement

+Please assist in improving this project!
+Please open issues, send PRs and suggestions welcome.